Programming-With-Chris/ShoppingList/README.md

 ## Feature Roadmap
 - Supporting more stores
-- Skia graphic showing a route through the store?
+- Skia graphic showing a route through the store? - After Research, not sure store layouts are going to be easily accessible
 - As I think of more features, we'll put them here.